-Some building projects don’t need planning permission.
+Some building projects do not need planning permission.
 This is known as ‘permitted development rights’.

 Building projects that normally have permitted development rights include:

-- some outdoor signs and advertisements - though there are special rules around these
+- some outdoor signs and advertisements - though there are special rules around adverts

-There are other projects that might not need planning permission, eg projects that will have no impact on your neighbours or the environment.
-If you think this could apply to your project, check with your Local Planning Authority.
+There are other projects that might not need planning permission - for example, projects that will have no impact on your neighbours or the environment.
+If you think this could apply to your project, check with your LPA through your local council.

 Community Rights in England

 If your building project benefits the local community, and the community supports it, you may not have to go through the normal planning permission process.
-Neighbourhood planning and Community Right to Build lets your community grant planning permission directly under certain circumstances.
+Neighbourhood planning lets your community grant planning permission directly under certain circumstances.